JJ/hoborg/text/text.md

 *revise and rewrite*

-They told me, and gave me the ten thou.
-And a neat and very official looking printout of where this marvel could be found, since, to top all that, he didn't stay in a single place, but kept moving all over the map.
+That's what they told me, and gave me the ten thou.
+And a neat and very official looking printout of where this marvel could be found, since, to top all that, it didn't stay in a single place, but kept moving all over the map.
 Along with a circus.

 "A circus?"
 I asked.
 "What's its act?
 Bite chicken heads off?"
 I asked them.

-"As far as we know, it could bite the head of something considerably bigger than a chicken."
+"As far as we know, it could rip off the head of something considerably bigger than a chicken."
 Talking-guy said, while Fists-means-business smiled in a nondescript way.
 "But yes, we are pretty sure it can do that too."

 I got the money.
 No receipt, Duke, man, what are you talking about?
-We just shook hands and looked each other deep in our eyes.
+We just shook hands and looked each other deep into our eyes.
 Can't remember the color, they were rather nondescript.
 White around and darker stuff in the middle, all I can remember.
 After that
 I told them I would take it from there, and they were on